Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process

 \end{small} where $\phi_{l}$ and $\phi_{u}$ represent the confidences for the decimal $y^{(i, j;j^{\prime})}$ corresponding to its lower and upper nearest integer neighbors (i.e., $y^{(i, j;j^{\prime})}_{l}$, $y^{(i, j;j^{\prime})}_{u}$).

-\paragraph{M-step (learning).} Furthermore, by maximizing optimization objective in Equation~\ref{eq: elbo} and using the standard Lagrange multiplier method~\cite{bishop2006pattern}, we can obtain the closed-form solution for $\boldsymbol{\alpha}=\{\alpha^{(k)}\mid1 \le k \le K \}$ in Equation~\ref{eq: alpha} shown below; and by equating the gradient of Equation~\ref{eq: elbo} to zero, we can obtain the closed-form solution for $\{\boldsymbol{\Pi}^{(j^{\prime})}\}_{j^{\prime}=1}^J$ in Equation~\ref{eq: pai} shown below.
+\paragraph{Optimization: M-step (learning).} Furthermore, by maximizing optimization objective in Equation~\ref{eq: elbo} and using the standard Lagrange multiplier method~\cite{bishop2006pattern}, we can obtain the closed-form solution for $\boldsymbol{\alpha}=\{\alpha^{(k)}\mid1 \le k \le K \}$ in Equation~\ref{eq: alpha} shown below; and by equating the gradient of Equation~\ref{eq: elbo} to zero, we can obtain the closed-form solution for $\{\boldsymbol{\Pi}^{(j^{\prime})}\}_{j^{\prime}=1}^J$ in Equation~\ref{eq: pai}.